 \subsubsection{Recombining Design References using Keywords}

-From the set of keywords on the mood board, \persona{} now selects some keywords that she wants to include in her design and uses the system to make a first draft.
+From the set of keywords on the mood board, \persona{} now selects some keywords she wants to include in her design and uses the system to make a first draft.
 She selects "Christmas tree" and "Santa Claus" for a Christmas dinner theme, and "whale", "swimming", "exploring the sunken ship", and "adventure" for the underwater theme.
 She also selects the "arrangement" of one of the images with an interesting composition.

 After clicking the merge button, \sysname{} generates three different drafts, each showcasing a unique and different way of incorporating these keywords (Figure \ref{fig:system} (c)).
-Each draft contains a one-line text description of the image concept and a sketch-style generated image based on the description and the arrangement that \persona{} selected. \persona{} appreciates the generated results as the way each draft combining the keywords would be difficult to think of by herself and she likes how all three drafts are distinct from each other.
-Also, the sketch format allows her to further imagine design concepts rather than fixating on the concept and details in the generated results.
+Each draft contains a one-line text description of the image concept and a sketch-style image generated based on the description and the arrangement that \persona{} selected.
+She appreciates the results as the way each draft combined keywords would be difficult to think of by herself and that all three drafts are distinct from each other.
+Also, the sketch format allows her to imagine further design concepts rather than fixating on the concept and details in the generated results.

 Among the drafts, \persona{} finds one description interesting: "Santa Claus goes on an underwater adventure on a sled pulled by a whale."
-However, she feels dissatisfied with the generated sketch, so she presses the "More Sketches" button.
-Then, \sysname{} generates five more sketches with the same description, but in a slightly different way.
+However, she feels dissatisfied with the generated sketch and presses the "More Sketches" button.
+Then, \sysname{} generates five more sketches with the same description but in a slightly different way.
 She gets some good design ideas from the new sketches and starts working on her draft.